-Most likely, bread is an important element of your diet.
-But can you keep eating bread after being diagnosed with a fatty liver?
+Most likely, before being diagnosed with a fatty liver, bread was an important part of your diet.
+But can you keep eating it now that you have a fatty liver?
 That’s exactly what we’re going to talk about in today’s article!

 Bread & Fatty Liver

-If you are ready to make high impact changes in your life and go all guns blazing against your fatty liver, then you shouldn’t read a lot more of this article.
-Just this:
+If you are ready to make high impact changes in your life and go all guns blazing against your fatty liver, then you should read just the two paragraphs below and nothing more:

-But there are things to consider and huge changes to be made to your bread eating habits.
+Still, depending on the type of bread you used to eat, there are things to consider and huge changes to be made.
 You will have to eat a lot less than you used to (unless you already eat tiny amounts) and you have to choose your bread carefully or, even better, bake your own healthy bread at home.